-Toronto United Church Council’s Baillie Volunteer Service Awards are presented to United Church youth and young adults for their commitment to volunteer service.
+Established in 2014, TUCC’s Baillie Volunteer Service Awards are presented to United Church youth and young adults (age 13-35) for their commitment to volunteer service.
 Award recipients have been active in a variety of projects: from assisting with hot meal programs and food banks and providing leadership to church youth groups to participating in community development projects overseas and founding their own service clubs.

-Fifteen awards are available each year.
-The awards have a value of $500 and can be used to assist the recipients with their financial needs for education, travel, or professional development.
+Twelve awards are available each year.
+The awards have a value of $1,000 and can be used to assist the recipients with their financial needs for education, travel, or professional development.
 The recipients must be nominated by a member of a United Church community of faith.

 Please consider nominating a young member of your community of faith who is doing great things for their church and community!
 It is a great way for congregations to lift up the many ways our young people are engaged in mission and ministry.
 Recipients from the previous five years are listed below or view a full list of recipients here.

-More information on award eligibility, selection criteria, and application deadlines can be found on the flyer and application form.
+Information on award eligibility and selection criteria can be found on the flyer and application form.
 You can also complete your application online.

 Previous Recipients